 - Diabetic retinopathy

 The retina is a thin membrane that lines most of the inner eye.
 An image reflected from an object is focused by the cornea and lens and is projected onto the retina.
 Light then travels from the retina through the optic nerve to the brain, where vision occurs.
 The following conditions are among many that may affect the retina:

-Retinal detachment is one of the most serious surgically treatable eye conditions and can result in blindness if not treated promptly.
-The retina generally detaches when it becomes torn, which allows fluid to collect between the retina and the underlying tissue.
-Individuals suffering from retinal detachment will experience progressive peripheral vision loss as the retina detaches.
+Retinal detachment is one of the most severe surgically-treatable eye conditions and can result in blindness if not treated promptly.
+The retina generally detaches when it becomes torn, allowing fluid to collect between the retina and the underlying tissue.
+As a result, individuals suffering from retinal detachment will experience progressive peripheral vision loss as the retina detaches.

-Many causes of retinal detachment are not well understood.
-The retina can detach after trauma.
+The causes of retinal detachment are not well understood.
 Diabetic retinopathy, severe nearsightedness (myopia) and aging are risk factors for retinal detachment.
 Heredity is also a contributing factor.

 The central area of the retina responsible for high-resolution central vision is known as the macula.
 Damage to the macula causes a loss of central vision.
 Age-related macular degeneration (ARMD) is a leading cause of vision loss among Americans over the age of 60.

 There are two forms of age-related macular degeneration: wet and dry.

 Dry ARMD: The most common form of this disease, dry ARMD is a slowly developing condition in which the macula gradually deteriorates.

 Wet ARMD: Only 10 to 15 percent of macular degeneration patients have the wet form of the disease, but it is the most severe type and can lead to vision loss.
 Wet ARMD causes blood vessels under the macula to bleed, causing rapid damage.